 Pool Plaster Disc Grit Guide

-Our non-corrosive diamond pool plaster discs are designed for dry use, giving pool contractors and DIY owners a safe, fast way to smooth and restore rough plaster finishes.
+Our Matrix non-corrosive diamond pool plaster discs are designed for dry use, giving pool contractors and DIY owners a safe, fast way to smooth and restore rough plaster finishes.
 Use this grit guide to select the correct disc for your project.
+For a complete overview of the Pool Plaster Disc system and surface correction process, see our full guide.

 Pool Plaster Disc Comparison